MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-manufacturing.md

 > [!WARNING]
 > Please note that certain business functionality is not fully supported in the public preview when using workloads scale units.

-Within manufacturing execution, cloud and edge scale units deliver the following capabilities, even when edge units aren't connected to the cloud:
+Within manufacturing execution, cloud and edge scale units deliver the following capabilities, even when edge units aren't connected to the hub:

 - Enable machine operators and shop floor supervisors to access the operational production plan.
 - Enable machine operators to keep the plan current by executing discrete and process manufacturing jobs.
 - Enable the shop floor supervisor to adjust the operational plan.
 - Enable workers to access time and attendance for clock-in and clock-out on the edge to ensure correct worker pay calculation.

-This topic describes how manufacturing execution workloads function in cloud and edge solutions.
+This topic describes how manufacturing execution workloads function with cloud and edge scale units.

 ## The manufacturing lifecycle